ski-freak/TrackmaniaItemsSorted/README.md

 The complete sorted item set of all the important custom items for trackmania mapping, most of which are from item exchange.

-https://youtu.be/9EzOBI-n4qo
+Click this if you are overwhelmed by this page: https://youtu.be/9EzOBI-n4qo

 This includes almost all the useful route item sets as well as some scenery sets that were relatively generic.
 Few scenery items have been included as they are usually used for one specific map idea, so if you want them you can get more from [Item Exchange](https://item.mania.exchange)